 Web Summit to Slush: How Startup Events Ignite Capital and Culture

-I knew the theory was working when, at 9:17 a.m., I spotted Finnish founder Liisa Väisänen clutching a coffee the size of a soup pot although sprinting toward Slush’s pitch pit.
+I knew the theory was working when, at 9:17 a.m., I spotted Finnish founder Liisa Väisänen clutching a coffee the size of a soup pot while sprinting toward Slush’s pitch pit.
 She muttered, ‘If I nail this, fourteen months of ramen end today.’
 Ten minutes later, an angel from Seoul scribbled a term-sheet figure on the back of his badge.
 They both grinned like backstage magicians.

 What specific mechanisms turn events into investment engines?